The Vista House Story

 Few places combine nature’s wonders and human architectural brilliance so majestically.
 Once called “Thor’s Heights,” Crown Point is a basalt promontory shaped by the same volcanic lava flows, floods and winds that created the Columbia River Gorge.
 Cited for its “exceptional value in illustrating the natural history of the U.S.,” it was designated as a National Natural Landmark in 1971.
 It is protected as a state park property known as the Crown Point State Scenic Corridor.

-The Vista House was built as a rest stop observatory for travelers on the old Columbia River Gorge Highway and as a fitting memorial honoring Oregon’s pioneers—particularly those who made their way down the Columbia River.
+The Vista House was built as a rest stop and observatory for travelers on the old Columbia River Gorge Highway and as a memorial to several Oregon pioneers—particularly those who made their way down the Columbia River.
 Described by its architect, Edgar M. Lazarus, as “a temple to the natural beauty of the Gorge,” Vista House has long been recognized for its historic significance and was listed in the National Register of Historic Places in 1974.

 Building the Crown Jewel

-The construction of the Vista House was inspired by the builders of the old gorge thoroughfare who were also the most prominent and wealthy of Portland’s citizenry.
-Upon its completion, the highway was hailed as a “tremendous feat in highway construction,” reflecting the visions of its builders to reconcile nature and civilization and the vision for Vista House was born.
+The construction of the Vista House was inspired by the builders of the old gorge thoroughfare, now known as the Historic Columbia River Highway, who were also the most prominent and wealthy of Portland’s citizenry.
+Upon its completion, the highway was hailed as a “tremendous feat in highway construction,” reflecting the visions of its builders to reconcile nature and civilization.
 The highway was dedicated on June 6, 1916, atop Crown Point.
-The construction of the Vista House began there December 29 the same year to serve, in the words of the highway’s chief engineer Samuel Lancaster, as an “Isle of Safety to all the visitors who wish to look on that matchless scene.”
+The construction of the Vista House began that same year on December 29, and, in the words of the highway’s chief engineer Samuel Lancaster, was to be an “Isle of safety to all the visitors who wish to look on that matchless scene.”
 It was Lancaster who first suggested that it be called the Vista House.

 Edgar Lazarus designed Vista House as an example of modern German architecture, or the German equivalent of Art Nouveau.
 Native Italian craftsmen who built retaining walls and bridges for the Columbia River Highway laid its foundation.

 Built under the direction of a Multnomah County road master, John B. Yeon, the structure is 44 feet in diameter and 55 feet high.
 The exterior is gray sandstone.
-The roof, which for almost 50 years was capped with a copper roof, now has its crown restored to the original matte-glazed green tiles.
+The roof, which for almost 50 years was capped with copper, now has its crown restored to the original matte-glazed green tiles.

 More on the Vista House

-There has been some kind of commercial activity in the Vista House since its inception.
+Since its opening, the Vista House has hosted commercial activity.
 Cross & Dimmitt produced and sold post cards in the building for many of its early years.
-There was a gift shop in operation by a succession of concessionaires for many years.
-The nature of the operation of the building changed when, in 1982, the Friends of Vista House was formed by a group of dedicated community volunteers.
-Since that time, FOVH has worked in cooperation with the Oregon Parks and Recreation Department to provide more education to the public and to operate the building in a more interpretive manner.
-The Friends’ volunteers contribute thousands of hours each year to staff the information desk and FOVH operates a Museum Gift Shop and espresso bar in the lower level to raise funds for the interpretive and restoration projects.
+There was a gift shop in operation by a succession of concessionaires for many years as well.
+The nature of the operation of the building changed when, in 1982, the Friends of Vista House (FOVH) was formed by a group of dedicated community volunteers.
+Since that time, FOVH has worked in cooperation with the Oregon Parks and Recreation Department to provide education and interpretive services to the public.
+The Friends’ volunteers contribute thousands of hours each year to staff the information desk, and FOVH operates a gift shop and cafe in the lower level.
+Profits from these entities fund FOVH operations, as well as support Vista House maintenance.